theSalted/Cubic/README.md

 Step 1: Choose the Quality you would like

-Step 2: Choose the format to 'Obj'
+Step 2: Set format to 'Obj'

 On the top right of Cubic's toolbar, an arrow button will turn blue.
 Prompting you to select a output destination.